Ramandeepmehra/Assignment-Advance-Regression/README.md

 - check correlation between the variables

 ## Data preparation

-- clean the data structure
+- Importing and understading the data.
-- drop unneccessary variables
-- create dummy variables for all categorical features
+- Miising value treatment and outlier analysis
+- Exploratory data analysis to find out the inference about the data and its correlation with the target variables.
-- divide the data to train and test
+- Tranformation of the target variable to handle the data skewness.
+- Data preprocession like Label encoding and ceration of dummies.
-- perform scaling
+- Test train split and Feature scaling
-- divide data into dependent and independent variables
+- Data modelling using RFE to identify the top 30 variables.
+- Ridge and Lasso Regression to find the top feature variables and finding the optimal alpha value

 ## Data modelling and evaluation
 - create linear regression model with no Regularisation